How to Apply

 Active Duty Military Applicants

-We work together with our Air Force Housing Partner at the installation to seamlessly manage your application and leasing process.
+We work together with our Space Force Housing Partner at the installation to seamlessly manage your application and leasing process.
 As part of the process you will need to provide the following information:

 - Housing Application